Wednesday, October 13, 2010

 Black bats, black cats or fiery pumpkins, the image below, taken from a souvenir magazine, shows The Vampires.

 Whether they were part of a Halloween group to scare others was questionable but from the vinyl recorded and publicity given, the girls were very popular and had appeared in a number of variety shows and private functions in the sexy sixties in Singapore.

 The description and position of each member in the magazine image is clear.
-From Dinner & Dance Magazine - 2nd October, 1965, "standing (left to right): Connie Fong is 18 and is a student at the Nanyang Academy of Arts.
-She plays the rhythm guitar and took up music some six months ago.
+From Dinner and Dance Magazine - 2nd October 1965, standing (left to right): Connie Fong is 18 and is a student at the Nanyang Academy of Arts.
+She plays the rhythm guitar and decided to opt for music some six months ago.

 Rebecca Fong (with moon-glasses) is 18 and the lead guitarist and leader of the group.
 She is a student of the Sacred Heart School and took up music a year ago.

 Front row (left to right): shows Gladys Ang, 17 years and is a student of Geylang Methodist School.
-She took up music nine months ago.
-Cynthia Fong is in the centre and attends Fairfield Methodist School.
+She studied music nine months ago.
+Cynthia Fong is in the center and attends Fairfield Methodist School.
 She took up the drums a year ago.
 Montaz Akib is the 2nd lead guitarist, is 16 and student of Geylang Methodist School.
-She took up music a year ago.
+She went for a music course year ago.